SaiThanhma/Hackathon-Uni-Melb/README.md

 ## Architecture

-The game utilizes a multi-agent orchestration of three LLM.
+The game utilizes a multi-agent orchestration of four LLMs.

 ### 1. The Architect (`SETUP_MODEL`)
 * **Purpose**: Generates the entire mystery universe—including setting, victim, and crime—as a structured JSON object.